Dinomite-Studios/unity-azure-pipelines-tasks/docs/README.md

 Use this task to actually build your Unity project and get the build output files for following tasks to process.

 ## 2. Supported Build Agents
 The extension supports Microsoft hosted agents as well as custom agents.
 Some of Unity's target build platforms are not supported on hosted agents, since they require manual configuration of SDKs & Tools, which we can't do on hosted agents.
 For full control over the tools and software, we recommend using your own build agent.
-This table illustrated the supported platforms on either agent:
+This table illustrates the supported platforms on either agent:

 | Target Platform            |                             Hosted Agents                            |    Custom Agents   |
 |----------------------------|:--------------------------------------------------------------------:|:------------------:|